SIsilicon/WorldEdit-BE-Docs/docs/usage/regions/selection.md

 - `;count <mask>` counts the number of blocks in your selection that match the specified mask.

 - `;distr [-cd]` counts _every_ block in your selection.
-If you want it to be more specific, include the `-d` flag to count blocks of different states (eg: different colored wool blocks).
+If you want it to be more specific, include the `-d` flag to count blocks of different states (eg: different coloured wool blocks).

 ## Selection Modes